Here's How Long To Date Before Being Exclusive, According To 6 Women

 There isn't a perfect formula that can tell you how long to date before being exclusive with someone.
 For some couples, it feels right to define the relationship immediately, while others prefer to date casually for a few weeks or even months before committing to exclusivity.
 Other factors — such as timing and distance — can also affect how soon two people decide to see each other exclusively.

 When it comes to the difference between being exclusive and being in a relationship with someone, the lines are blurry.
-They're essentially just two different ways of saying the same thing: You're dating each other and no one else.
+They're essentially just two different ways of saying the same thing: you're dating each other and no one else.
 Some people consider exclusivity to be the first step.
-It comes before calling someone your boyfriend, girlfriend or partner, which is a little more serious and requires a more in-depth discussion.
+It comes before calling someone your boyfriend, girlfriend, or partner, which is a little more serious and may require a more in-depth discussion.

 You may not be able to pinpoint the exact moment when you became exclusive with your significant other, either.
 Not all couples have an explicit conversation about labeling what you are to one another.
 More likely, you both confirm that you're not seeing other people.
 Eventually, one of you calls the other your boyfriend or girlfriend for the first time, and that's that.

 I spoke to six women in exclusive relationships about how long they dated their current partners before deciding to be exclusive, and if anything changed when they did so.
 Here's what they each had to say about how it all went down.

 This couple dated casually for six weeks and then agreed to be exclusive.

 It was about six weeks of casually dating before we agreed to be exclusive.
 We talked about the fact that neither of us were dating anyone else.
 It was another couple of months before he started to call me his girlfriend.
 I thought that exclusively dating and being boyfriend and girlfriend were the same thing, because nothing actually changed — he just started using the word 'girlfriend.'

 — Lindsey*, 26